Honesty and Integrity: Premier Appraisals, Inc.

-Premier Appraisals, Inc. maintains the utmost professional ethicsBy and large, appraising is a long term career.
-Requirements to become a licensed appraiser have increased more than ever before.
-That's why it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have increased more than ever before.
+That's why it goes without question these days that real estate appraisal can unquestionably be called a profession rather than a trade.
+As with any profession we have a strict ethical code.

-Appraisers may frequently have fiduciary obligations to third parties, including homeowners, both sellers and buyers, or others.
+Appraisers will often need to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
 Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - something else Premier Appraisals, Inc. takes very seriously.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must store their work files for at least five years - something else Premier Appraisals, Inc. makes a part of their standard routine.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We diligently follow these rules to the letter which means you can be at ease knowing we are doing everything we can to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.